RuzaikRZK/TenserflowJS_ObjectDetection/README.md

 # Dependencies Install

-after clone the project run 'npm install' command to install node modules , because in this repository not containing any node modules cause of file size
+after cloned the project run 'npm install' command to install node modules , because in this repository not containing any node modules cause of file size

 # ObjectDetection